Healthy Homes Assessment Boulcott

 What We Do

-As building inspectors we deal with all the aspects involved in specialist home Inspections.
-We’re here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the issues involved in expert house Inspections.
+We’re there to make sure that you make the correct choice when it comes to purchasing your next property.

-We value your money We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing a house.
+We consider your investment to be a serious one and conduct comprehensive examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing an house.

-We are specialised in a range of services to ensure that you are completely informed about the condition of any property you could be thinking of buying or selling as well as additional services.
+We are specialised in a range of solutions to make sure that you are fully aware of the state of any property you may be thinking of buying or selling in addition to other solutions.

-Not only do we cooperate with you, we also work with some major clients, including bank branches, local councils, and insurance firms.
-Evidently they like their peace of mind provided, because of the information contained in our building inspection reports.
+Not only do we work with you but we also work with large clients including local councils, banks, and insurance companies.
+Evidently they appreciate the reassurance provided, due to the details that we offer in our reports of building inspections.

-We have a systematic method of conducting your house inspection and the latest software technology that incorporates digital images into the Report, you are able to actually see any problems that might be found.
-Because of our detailed report, it’s no wonder that we receive so many clients who recommend our services to their family and acquaintances.
+We have a systematic approach to inspecting your property and the latest in technology for software that incorporates digital images into the document, you can actually see any problems that might be found.
+Thanks to our comprehensive reporting it is no wonder that we receive so many clients who recommend our services to their family and friends.

 Get in Touch - Get Peace of Mind